MicrosoftDocs/power-platform/power-virtual-agents/publication-fundamentals-publish-channels.md

     ![Validate latest bot content for publish.](media/channel-publish-validation.png)

 3. After publishing completes, select the **demo website** link.
 The link will open a new tab and display a prebuilt demo website where you and your team can interact with the bot.
 This is useful to gather feedback from stakeholders involved in the bot.

 ![Go to demo website.](media/channel-go-to-demo-website.png)

-Go to the [Configure the demo website and add the bot to your live website](publication-connect-bot-to-web-channels.md) topic for details on updating the welcome message and help text on the demo website.
+For details on updating the welcome message and help text on the demo website, go to [Configure the demo website and add the bot to your live website](publication-connect-bot-to-web-channels.md).

 > [!TIP]
 > **What's the difference between the test chat and the demo website?**